dockstore/dockstore-documentation/docs/advanced-topics/wes/wes-agc-tutorial.rst

 1. This workflow takes an array of files as an input.
 Create a file named ``input.json`` in your working directory with contents:

+    *input.json*

     .. code:: text

         {
             "fastqReadCounts.countFastqReads.inputFastq": ["s3://human-pangenomics/working/HPRC_PLUS/HG005/raw_data/Illumina/child/5A1-24481579/5A1_S5_L001_R1_001.fastq.gz"]
         }

-2. As a requirement of AGC input parsing, create a second file named ``agcInputs.json`` in your working directory with contents.
+2. As a requirement of AGC input parsing, create a second file named ``agcInputs.json`` in your working directory.
-   This file indicates which WES attachment should be used as the input JSON for the workflow execution, in this case, we want ``input.json`` to be our input file:
+   This file indicates which WES attachment should be used as the input JSON for the workflow execution step, in this case, we want ``input.json`` to be our input file:

+    *agcInputs.json*

     .. code:: text